 Drs.
 Alona Pulde & Matthew Lederman, The Forks Over Knives Plan

-When I first watched Forks Over Knives, back in 2011, I was already well into living and teaching based on the whole-food, plant-based foundations.
-What that film did for me is first and foremost offer conclusive validation that I was on the right track in my personal and professional approach.
-It was, simply put, music to my ears!
-Secondly, I was overjoyed to know that now there was a resource that can help people understand the power of wholesome plant foods in an enjoyable video format.
-Since then, I have been happy to share about the forks over knives movement and support its mission.
+When I first watched Forks Over Knives, back in 2011, I was already well into living and teaching based on the whole food, plant-based foundations.
+What that film did for me is, first and foremost, offer conclusive validation that I was on the right track in my personal and professional path.
+It was music to my ears!
+Secondly, I was thrilled to know that now there was a resource that can help people understand the power of wholesome plant foods in an enjoyable video format.
+Since then, I have been happy to share about the Forks Over Knives movement and help support its mission.

-It was therefore wonderful to learn about this new book, The Forks Over Knives Plan, which is another fantastic resource.
-Its most powerful aspect, I feel, lies in the fact that it provides people with a comfortable and specific place to start when it comes to transitioning their diet.
-The book is super easy and friendly to read; there are no long or complicated scientific overtones.
-It gets right to the point in addressing key nutritional concerns and how we can turn our health around by changing our diets.
+This book is a fantastic addition to the growing collection of resources to meet each person’s learning preferences.
+Its most valuable aspect, I feel, resides in the fact that it provides people with a comfortable and specific place to start when it comes to transitioning their diet.
+The book is super easy to follow and pleasant to read; there are no lengthy or complicated scientific overtones.
+It gets right to the point in addressing key nutritional concerns and how you can turn your health around by changing your diet.

-Personally, I can fully relate to the approach taken by the authors when it comes to taking those first steps to make the transition from an animal-food and/or a processed-food based diet.
-It is exactly where I was back in 2006, when dairy was still one of the main staples of my diet.
-I was guided by the thinking, of course, that I was doing my body good.
-As I learned on both a personal and professional level, one by one things began to change; my approach to nutrition and my meals reflected the very essence of the forks over knives plan.
-And it felt amazing!
-For myself, however, I did not want to stop there but to continue to optimize my nutrition for the highest level of healing and prevention that felt most in alignment with my needs and understandings of health and nutrition.
-I always recommend the same to others as well: take things step by step, as you may be ready, but never stop learning, growing, and moving forward.
+I applaud the approach taken by the authors when it comes to taking those first steps to make the transition from an animal-food and a processed-food based diet.
+It is precisely where I was back in 2006 when dairy was still one of the main staples in my diet.
+I was influenced then by the misguided and industry-pushed mainstream thinking that this food group was doing my body right.
+As I learned differently over time, one by one things began to change, and my eating and teaching approach reflected the essence of the Forks Over Knives Plan.
+The best part?
+It felt amazing!
+I did not want to stop there, though, but continue to optimize my nutrition to the highest level of healing and prevention that felt most in alignment with my needs and understandings of optimal health and human nutrition.
+For this and many other reasons, I always recommend the same step-by-step approach to others for the most sustainable, rather than short-lived, change.
+Never stop learning and growing as you keep moving forward.

-With respect to the recipes in the book, you can be sure that they will provide ample ideas to meet all of your needs.
+About the recipes in the book, you can be sure that they will provide ample ideas to meet all kinds of lifestyles and family needs.
 Whether it comes to breakfast, lunch, dinner, snacks, or desserts, you will find something delicious with which to nourish your body.
 Most of the recipes are cooked or baked dishes that are based on various starches and beans and vegetables.
 The recipes range from very simple ones, with only a few ingredients, to more complex ones that require multiple steps.
 Most importantly, perhaps, is that the ingredients are pretty much all very common and should be very easy to source.
 Once you stock your kitchen well, you should have an easy time putting together the majority of the recipes.
-I have not personally tried any of the recipes yet, as these days in my creative kitchen adventures I prefer to work spontaneously with my food, but I can attest that they definitely sound delicious, filling, and very nutritious.
-It will be fun to try some of them as my creative inclinations guide me.
+I have not personally tried any of the recipes, as I do not personally like to follow recipes when making my meals and prefer to be creative and dynamic at any given moment.
+However, I can attest that they definitely sound delicious, filling, and very nutritious.